jordanbaird/Prism/README.md

 // Prints: "true"
 ```

 The `Prism` type conforms to the `CustomStringConvertible` protocol, allowing its formatted contents to be printed directly to `stdout`.
-If the output destination (i.e. terminal or console) does not support formatted text, the unformatted version will be automatically printed instead.

 ```swift
 let wonderfulWorld = Prism {